primaryodors/primarydock/PREDICTION.md

 # Overview

 PrimaryDock offers a facility for making predictions about receptor responses to ligands.
-However, since the exact details of the activation mechanisms of most olfactory receptors are not yet well understood, there is as yet insufficient basis to make accurate predictions.
-Nevertheless, we continue to strive toward this goal.
+Advances in cryogenic electron microscopy (cryo-EM) have begun to reveal the structural changes by receptors in response to odorants, making it possible to estimate odorant activity for each receptor by docking the odorant in the protein's active and inactive states.
+There is still a long way to go to be able to make accurate predictions for all combinations of receptor and odorant, and we continue to strive toward that goal.

 # Predictions from the Command Line

-There is a `run_prediction.sh` script in the project root folder that can be used to generate a prediction with minimal user input, e.g.:
+The current best way to make predictions is to use the `run_prediction.sh` script in the project root folder, e.g.:

 ```
 ./run_prediction.sh OR51E2 propionic_acid